-The Village maintains four governmental fund types: a General Fund, Special Revenue Fund, a Debt Service Fund and a Capital Projects Fund.
+The Village maintains four Governmental fund types: General Fund, Special Revenue Fund, Debt Service Fund and Capital Projects Fund.
 Information is presented separately in the governmental fund balance sheet and in the governmental statement of revenues, expenditures, and changes in fund balance.

-The Special Revenue Funds consist of three major funds which are presented separately in the balance sheet and statements of revenues and expenditures and changes in fund balances of governmental funds, and one non-major fund which is presented separately for consistency with prior years.
-Seven Special Revenue funds, and the Debt Service are combined under Non-major Governmental Funds.
-The seven Special Revenue funds are the Palmetto Bay Foundation (the "Foundation"), Law Enforcement Trust Fund, False Alarm Fund, Building Fund, Tree Mitigation Fund, Art In Public Places Fund and Stormwater Fund.
-A description of the Foundation is found in the notes to the financial statements on page 18, and the combining statements can be found on pages 35 and 36.
+The Governmental Fund Balance Sheet and Statement of Revenues, Expenditures and Changes in Fund Balance is made up of; General Fund, Special Revenue Funds consisting of four major funds, Capital Projects Fund and Non-Major Funds.
+The Non-Major Governmental Funds combining statements consists of; four Special Revenue Funds which are the Palmetto Bay Foundation (the "Foundation"), Law Enforcement Trust Fund, False Alarm Fund and Art in Public Places Fund, and the Debt Service Fund.
+A description of the Foundation is found in the notes to the financial statements on page 18, and the combining statements can be found on pages 32 and 33.

 The Village adopts an annual appropriated budget for its General Fund.
-A budgetary comparison statement has been provided to demonstrate compliance with this budget on page 32.
+A budgetary comparison schedule has been provided to demonstrate compliance with this budget on page 30.